santi-cam06/Projects-Santiago/Job-Advisor/README.md

 - First 2 phases should be run only for engineering purposes, the last phase is the end-user application.

 >[!IMPORTANT]
-**Reminder:** All the following terminal commands you'll see must be executed from the root of the project.
+**Reminder:** All the following terminal commands you'll see must be executed from the root of the application.

 ## Phase 1: Market Analysis Report